boschresearch/image-render-gui/docs/source/get_started.md

 ![Workspace View](assets/workspace-view-01-annotated.png)

 If you press the eye icon, a separate pane opens with the image viewer.
 For each configuration you can open a separate image viewer.
 First select the configuration and then press on the eye icon to open the respective viewer.
 See {doc}`image_viewer` for a detailed description of the image viewer.

+The main purpose of this view is to modify the launch, action and trial parameters of a configuration and execute an action.
+See {doc}`modify_configs` for a detailed description of this functionality.